GRANTS MADE

 ● Cathy Vartuli of The Intimacy Dojo, San Jose, California: $590 for expenses to present a workshop on body image and body acceptance at the Loving More Retreat in Vernonia, Oregon, Sept.
 15-18, 2022.
 The grant enabled Vartuli, following a sudden financial crisis, to attend and present this material as scheduled.

 ● MNPoly: $2,000 toward expenses for reviving and putting on MN PolyCon, a one-day poly education and support convention to be held near Minneapolis July 24, 2022.
 MNPoly is a nonprofit.
-The convention had been off to a fine start pre-covid, with a reported 86 people attending in 2018 and 171 in 2019; then covid hit.
+The convention had been off to a fine start pre-Covid, with a reported 86 people attending in 2018 and 171 in 2019; then Covid hit.
 After a two-year gap they were concerned that a 2022 restart would fail to cover expenses.
 Following the convention, writes organizer Randy Frehse, "We had 112 attendees [total].
 [MNPoly] did really well with ticket sales and has a good nest egg set aside for the coming year," including a 2023 convention at a larger venue.

 ● OPEN, the Organization for Polyamory and Ethical Non-monogamy: $1,220.92 for expenses related to setting up this new nonprofit, which has a mission that matches ours, including expenses for an OPEN representative to attend the Woodhull Sexual Freedom Summit in Washington DC, August 2022, to spread the news of OPEN, network with activists, and recruit talent.

-● Loving More Nonprofit: $2,500 to pay expenses for low-income/DEI presenters to travel to and present talks/workshops at the Rocky Mountain Poly Living conference in Denver, May 2022, and to fund scholarships for low-income polyfolks who could not otherwise attend.
 Update: Writes Loving More director Robyn Trask, "With the funds we were able to help three presenters to be at RMPL and present.
 This was a huge help in bringing some diversity in presenters / presentations to the conference.
 Scholarships: We were able to give eight scholarships for attendees, some full and some partial."

 ● Lindsay Hayes, graduate student at the University of Colorado/ Denver: $460 for several expenses related to her research study, “How Do You Do Poly?
 A Narrative Inquiry of a Polycule.”
 “This study explores [in depth] the lived experience of polyamorous individuals in a unit (polycule) and as individuals. ...
 Research must keep up with relationship practices to help educators, therapists, social workers and others understand complexities of these [types of] relationships.”